n8kolenberg/Klarna-Checkout-Test-Docsify/docs/order-id.md

 });
 ```

-> ```merchant_data``` is an object containing the [mandatory merchant data](/order-id?id=merchant-data), checkout product details and a ```merchant_urls``` object consisting of urls to which Klarna can a.o. send the merchant a post notification of order completion and redirect users to the confirmation page after filling in the Checkout form.
+> ```merchant_data``` is an object containing the [mandatory merchant data](/order-id?id=merchant-data), checkout product details and a ```merchant_urls``` object consisting of urls to which Klarna can a.o. send the merchant a push notification of order completion and redirect users to the confirmation page after filling in the Checkout form.
 This is as defined in the [Klarna Checkout API](https://developers.klarna.com/api/#checkout-api ':target=_blank') reference. <br>

 ___

 ## Blocking issues
 ##### When performing the requests, I stumbled upon 2 issues: <br>

-!> **CORS** - Cross Origin Resource Sharing Blocked by the browser as the resource is not on the same origin from which I made the request<br>
+!> **CORS** - Cross Origin Resource Sharing blocked by the browser as the resource is not on the same origin from which I made the request<br>

 ?> **Solution**: Implemented [Chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi ':target=_blank') allowing to request any site / resource with AJAX from any source.
 It adds _'Allow-Control-Allow-Origin: *'_ header to the response.